 Blogging Mistake #2: Not Marketing

 I spent years creating content without marketing it.
 That’s why you’ll find dozens of posts on my site with zero social shares.
-I didn’t even bother to create a pin and share them on Pinterest.
+Back then, I didn’t even bother to create a pin and share them on Pinterest.
 Yikes!

 And while in some ways that’s good for me (since I have tons of content I can repurpose), it was a huge mistake.
 A year ago, I literally had no traffic to my blog.